 Currently, Euroclear manages EUR211 billion in Russian assets, the majority of which are held in Belgium.
-This is due to the ongoing Russo war.
+This is due to the ongoing Russo Ukrainian war.
 Euroclear will make EUR3 billion profit in 2023 from these funds.

 According to FT the G7 countries are accelerating the pace of negotiations on the loan structure.
 They want to provide funding to Kyiv by the end the year.
-The urgency is a result of fears that if Donald wins in November’s US presidential election, Washington’s assistance to Ukraine could be drastically reduced or even cut off.
+The urgency is a result of fears that if Donald Trump wins in November’s US presidential election, Washington’s assistance to Ukraine could be drastically reduced or even cut off.

 FT reports that US officials told their G7 counterparts on 18 October that Washington would pay the original amount of $20 billion.
 This decision is despite expectations that the EU would only contribute a smaller amount due to its inability to guarantee Russian assets will remain immobilized at least for three years.